hairyf/overlastic/docs/en/vue/devtools.md

 # Component devtools

-When using createOverlay, a Vue sub-application is created, which is different from the main application and can be viewed and debugged in [Vue devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=zh-CN).
+When using defineOverlay, a Vue sub-application is created, which is different from the main application and can be viewed and debugged in [Vue devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=zh-CN).

 You can also use [useInjectHolder](/en/vue/holder) to create pop-ups inside components and inherit the current context of the application.